The history of Eycott Hill

 Thanks to Louise Richards, Andrew Humphries, Carlisle Archive Centre, and Lake District National Park archaeology volunteers.

-Work at Eycott Hill Nature Reserve is possible thanks to National Lottery Players, and support from the Heritage Lottery Fund.
+Work at Eycott Hill Nature Reserve is possible thanks to the National Lottery Heritage Fund, and support from the Heritage Lottery Fund.